1. Ada

 Do I need to worry about mpox?

 Mpox is not a new virus.
-The distinctive rash means it's easy to know if you're infected and need to stay away from others.
-What's more, there are already effective vaccines and treatments against it.
+Its distinctive rash makes it easy to recognize if you’re infected and need to avoid contact with others.
+Additionally, effective vaccines and treatments are already available.

 How can I protect myself from mpox?